Torrenal/Covid-19-Maps/README.md

 ## Todo list:
 * Fix holes in the map.
 Just having a high res mask of the US using the equirectangular projection would be great, but I may need to just directly mark all the respective regions as "In Bounds" and "Out of Bounds".
 * Automate all the things.
 I'm lazy, I'd like programs to build and update the maps for me.
 That's fine, I'm good at automating things, but like all tasks, automation takes effort, and effort needs time.
-* More maps - the point of this project isn't to show the bad in the world, but it had to start somewhere, and a plot of the raw data is an easy starting point.
-More maps is where this project will hit its primary goals.
+* More maps - I've got the maps I wanted to make, but that doesn't mean there arn't other, more useful maps  to make.

 ## Suggestions
 I'm open to suggestions, just open issues with them.
 If they include reasonable solutions and add true value, there's a better chance of them being implemented.
 That said, time is limited, and I have ultimate goals picked out for this project, I may well turn down ideas if they need a lot of effort and don't bring me towards my goals.